• What is Copywriting?

 One of the best recommendations I have for avoiding burnout in both career and in life, in general, is to take a weekend solo retreat.
 You go off by yourself for a weekend, Friday evening to Sunday afternoon, and just spend some time alone by yourself reflecting and relaxing.

-You don’t need a schedule or a plan–and, in fact, you might even have a better experience without one.
+You don’t need a schedule or have a plan and, in fact, you might even have a better experience without one.
 What you do need to is to stick to the following:

 • Go somewhere you’ve never been before; unfamiliar surroundings encourage a fresh mind